cinemascience/pycinema-readthedocs/docs/source/usage.rst

 .. image:: img/cinema-explorer-sphere.png
    :align: center

-The main difference between the two workspaces is that `explore` uses a parallel coordinates widget to explore metadata, while the `view` workspace uses a set of sliders.
+The main difference between the two application is that `explore` uses a parallel coordinates widget to explore metadata, while the `view` application uses a set of sliders.